You & Me (Jennie song): Background and release

 In a behind-the-scenes clip uploaded to her YouTube channel in January 2023, Jennie revealed that she had recorded "You & Me" three to four years prior to 2022 and that "it was on the list of nominees for [her] solo...or maybe it was after that".
 Ultimately, however, she made her solo debut on November 12, 2018, with the single "Solo", which topped both the Gaon Digital Chart and the Billboard World Digital Songs charts.

 While preparing for Blackpink's Born Pink World Tour in 2022, Jennie and producer Teddy considered many songs to perform for her solo segment of the show's setlist, eventually choosing "You & Me".
 She then worked with choreographers Eunchong and Leejung Lee to realize her vision for how she wanted to perform the song.

 Following the conclusion of the Born Pink World Tour in September 2023, it was officially announced on October 4, 2023, that "You & Me" would be released as a special single two days later.
 Jennie's label, YG Entertainment, elaborated on the single's release with the statement, "We hope the song becomes a special gift through which fans remember their memories from Born Pink tour."
 The announcement on Blackpink's social media handles was accompanied by a teaser photo of Jennie in a red dress standing in the ocean in front of a full moon.
 The next day, a second teaser poster was released, depicting a collage of various visuals from the tour.
 The cover art for the single was illustrated by Sailor Moon creator Naoko Takeuchi, with whom Jennie also collaborated on a merchandise collection.

-The single was released for digital download and streaming on October 6, 2023, by YG Entertainment, along with "You & Me (Coachella Version) the remix" of the song that was performed by Jennie at the Coachella Festival.
-This marks the singer's second solo release under Blackpink's labels, YG and Interscope.
+The single was released for digital download and streaming on October 6, 2023, by YG Entertainment, along with "You & Me (Coachella Version)" the remix of the song that was performed by Jennie at the Coachella Festival.
+This marked the singer's second solo release under Blackpink's labels, YG and Interscope.
 In 2023, while Blackpink renewed their contract with YG for group activities, the members chose not to extend their solo contracts, making this Jennie's final solo release with both labels.